 Collectively, these farmers are capable of creating a resilient, regenerative, resourceful, and sustainable food system.
 Collectively, these farmers can meet the food needs of all in the present without diminishing opportunities for those of the future.
-Several references to research supporting this assertion are provided in my 2017 paper: “Feeding the World” Without Industrial Agriculture.”
-Contrary to persistent propaganda, the food needs of 70% to 80% of global population is not being met by industrial agriculture, but by small family farms.
-Global research indicates also that production on many of these farm could be doubled or even tripled by adopting existing sustainable farming methods, not by industrial agricultural technologies.
+Contrary to persistent propaganda, the food needs of 70% to 80% of the global population are not being met by industrial agriculture, but by small family farms.
+Global research indicates also that production on many of these farms could be doubled or even tripled by adopting existing sustainable farming methods, not by industrial agricultural technologies.
 These estimates have been confirmed by various international organizations, including the Food and Agricultural Organization of the United Nations.
 The world doesn’t need industrial agriculture.